-If you’re looking for a simple “push here and child sleeps” solution, there isn’t one.
-Every child is different, so there is no “ultimate trick”.
+If you’re out there looking for a simple solution like a “push-here-and-child-sleeps” button, there isn’t one.
+Every child is different, so there is no ultimate trick.
 However, in this guide, we’ll go over some approaches that really do work great when done correctly.

 This is the single most important thing that you can do as a babysitter.
 Kids need a routine, regardless of how unruly they seem to be.

-If a kid goes to bed late, it’ll actually be harder to put him to sleep.
+If kids go to bed late, it’ll actually be harder to put them to sleep.
 That’s because when the brain is overtired, it kicks into overdrive and releases cortisol (known as a stress hormone).
-This will keep the kids wide awake, but they’ll have a really hard time controlling their bodies and emotions.
+This will keep the kids wide awake, and they’ll have a really hard time controlling their bodies and emotions.
 This isn’t a stage that you want to reach.

 It’s also pretty likely that these challenges will extend into the next day as well.
 Kids thrive with structure, and bedtime is one of the most important elements within that structure.

-One thing to keep in mind is that the kids might need a little more time to get to bed since the parents are away.
-It doesn’t take much to throw kids off, and not having their parents take charge in the bedtime routine could be a cause for anxiety.
+One thing to keep in mind is that kids might need a little more time to get to bed when the parents are away.
+It doesn’t take much to throw kids off, and not having their parents around to take charge of the bedtime routine could cause a little anxiety.

 In other words, don’t leave bedtime for the last minute.
-You need to be on the ball and have one eye on the clock.
+You need to be on the ball throughout the evening and keep one eye on the clock.

 The sleeping area needs to be dark.
 Most kids will be uncomfortable when it’s pitch black, so leaving the door cracked open with the hallway light on might be a good solution, and may be what they usually do.

 In other words, don’t blast the TV, radio, or talk loudly on the phone when the kids are in bed.
 This is especially important when the door is cracked open.
-Even if the noises are soft, the kids will want to know what’s going on and sneak out of the room.
+Even if the noises are soft, the kids will want to know what’s going on and sneak out of the room to find out.

 Getting the kids properly layered up for bed is important, too.
 How you dress them at night will depend on a lot of factors, including their age.

-For babies, a wearable blanket (AKA sleep sack) is generally considered to be safer than a loose blanket that could cover their faces and suffocate them.
+For babies, a wearable blanket (aka sleep sack) is generally considered to be safer than a loose blanket that could cover their faces and suffocate them.
 Babies may be sleeping too deeply to respond to a decrease in their oxygen.
 They also may not have the motor skills required to pull a blanket off if it’s obstructing their breathing.

-For children up to about three or four years old, regulating their body temperature at night is a tricky balance.
+For children up to about three or four years of age, regulating their body temperature at night is a tricky balance.
 If a toddler is too warm, there’s a much higher chance of night terrors or nightmares.
 A child that’s too cold will be constantly waking up.

-This is especially challenging in this age group because these kids usually will call for help if their blanket falls off instead of just fixing it themselves.
-Generally speaking, the ideal solution for 2-4-year-olds is to wear layers for pajamas (including socks, if the kid wants them) so that they can keep sleeping if the blanket slips off.
+Waking is especially challenging in this age group because these kids will usually call for help if their blanket falls off instead of just fixing it themselves.
+Generally speaking, the ideal solution for two- to four-year-olds is to wear layers for pajamas (including socks, if the kid wants them) so that they can continue sleeping no matter what the blanket does.

 In terms of room temperature, it’s best if it’s a little lower at night.
-Most consider the sweet spot to be from 68–70 degrees fahrenheit (20–21 degrees celsius), although every kid is different.
+Most consider the sweet spot to be from 68–70℉ (20–21℃), although every kid is different.

 Pro tip for babies: It’s generally understood that having a fan in the room to circulate air is safer.
-According to this study, SIDS (Sudden Infant Death Syndrome) was reduced by 72% by this one thing alone.
+According to this study, SIDS (sudden infant death syndrome) was reduced 72% by this one factor alone.

 Do not give kids everything their heart desires before bed.
 If you do, you could be in for a total disaster.
 A full stomach before bed can make it nearly impossible for the kids to have a good sleep.

-On the other hand, a light and healthy snack is totally fine.
+On the other hand, a light and healthy snack is totally fine (with parent’s approval.)
 Some actually help!
 You’ll get the best results from foods that combine protein and carbs.
 They form amino acids that act like tryptophan, which is the thing that makes everyone sleepy after a turkey dinner.
 There are lots of other foods that aid sleep in other ways.